-The internship will involve spending 600 hours in schools or a similar setting.
-It will also involve an integrative experience where the individual will demonstrate competencies in assessment, programming, consultation, and counseling.
+The internship year is a capstone experience where the student is required to spend 600 hours in a school setting as a practicing preprofessional school psychologist with supervision.
+This is an integrative experience where the student will demonstrate competencies in assessment, programming, consultation, and counseling and will meet requirements in all NASP Domains of Practice.